julioegb/virtualizationproject/README.md

 # virtualizationproject
-YAML to have PODs and services from Mongodb and Mongo Express on Kubernetes.
+YAMLs to have PODs and services from Mongodb and Mongo Express on Kubernetes.